• Skip to primary navigation

 No Veteran Dies Alone

-The “No Veteran Dies Alone” (NVDA) program is inspired by the program called “No One Dies Alone,” and is designed to honor Veterans and to meet the needs of those Veterans who, for whatever reason, find themselves alone.
+The “No Veteran Dies Alone” (NVDA) program is inspired by the program “No One Dies Alone,” and is designed to meet the needs of those Veterans who, for whatever reason, find themselves alone at the end of their lives.
+The NVDA program is operated by individual VA centers.
+Please note, this same type of volunteer program may have different names at different VA facilities and community hospice organizations.

 Recommended Resources